 Again as above, saw an ad in the online classifieds on a Sunday afternoon.
 It was almost brand new.
 The previous owner had taken it back to the dealer after 1500 kilometers.
 It was too tall for him.

 Monday morning I was on the phone.
 Monday past lunch it was a done deal.
 I could not let this motorcycle go.

 The “Red Cow”

-The GS Adventure, nicknamed The “Red Cow”, is the best motorcycle I have ridden to date.
-At the end of the 2019 season I’d done ca 50.000 kilometers on the GS Adventure.
-This motorcycle does everything I need a bike to be.
-It’s a Swiss Army Knife on two wheels.
+The GS Adventure, nicknamed The “Red Cow”, is the best motorcycle I have had to date.
+Does everything I need a bike to do.
+A Swiss Army Knife on two wheels, no more, no less.
+Mid-June 2020 I regrettably had a serious accident.
+The bike likely will be a write-off, (case ongoing).

 #5 – August 2017: Honda XL600v Transalp (1995)

 Had read lots of good stuff about the Honda XL600V Transalp.
 A decent candidate showed up in the classifieds, it looked good and the price didn’t scare me.
 The day after I went to check it out.
 Came home with bike number 2 in the evening.

 XL600 is the first of 3 versions, produced between 1987 – 1999.
 Some claim it’s the best of them all.
 A motorcycle that works, whether on local gravel and forest roads, on longer journeys.

 This motorcycle is, truth be told, miraculously good on gravel and dirt.
 It is also very good on the road.
 A lot friskier than the first Honda, although the engine is fairly similar (both V-Twins).